 Yes, every single Chemistry class that the teacher holds.
 That includes enrichment classes or remedial classes that you’re not invited explicitly to.
 Ask your teacher “Can I attend?”
 Chances are that they will say yes to your request.
 In “extra” classes, teachers often give extra hints and sometimes outright answers to possible questions in their own internal school tests and exams.
 Sometimes, these “hints” are for those freakishly hard questions that no one can ever seem to solve in your class, not even you.

 I’ve seen them be worth about 10 points sometimes, in a 60 marks paper.
-Even better – if your teacher has access to the past years A Level papers and has been working as a teacher for a while, he likely can tell you what trends he’s spotted in past year papers, and what you should watch out for this year.
+Even better – if your teacher has access to the past year A Level papers and has been working as a teacher for a while, he likely can tell you what trends he’s spotted in past year’s papers, and what you should watch out for this year.
 (Disclaimer: Does not apply if you’re the first (or second) batch taking a completely new syllabus)

 2. Never get complacent

 If you’re already scoring As consistently for the school Chemistry tests and exams, it’s really easy to get complacent really easily and start bragging about how good your scores are to your friends.
 Do not do this.
-Not only will complacency ruin your study habits, it will also alienate you from your friends.
+Not only will complacency ruin your study habits, but it will also alienate you from your friends.
 That also means that they might just start excluding you from their study groups altogether, “because you’re already too good” to study with them.

 Remain humble about your marks, and look over each and every mistake in your tests and exams.
-Like I mentioned in point 1, your teacher will “spot” trends for you, and you should work easily hard by “spotting” your own mistakes.
+As I mentioned in point 1, your teacher will “spot” trends for you, and you should work easily hard by “spotting” your own mistakes.
 No matter how basic or careless a mistake can seem to you, it has still caused you to lose marks in some manner.
 So, spot the mistake, rectify what you think went wrong, and try the question again.

 Sometimes, your teacher will say “You don’t need to understand this part of this Chemistry topic, you won’t be tested/tested extensively on this.”